LukeShu/leaguer/docs/DesignDocument.md

       has permission.

 TournamentsController
-  : This controller will have methods:
+  : The following methods respond to GET requests by rendering the

-    The following methods respond to GET requests by rendering the `tournaments/*` view with the same name:
+    `tournaments/*` view with the same name:

     - `index()`